 Are Chevy II and Nova the same?

-The Chevy II was introduced by Chevrolet in 1962 as a compact car designed to compete with the growing market for smaller vehicles.
-It was aimed at budget-conscious consumers looking for a reliable and economical option.
-The Chevy II was available in various body styles, including a two-door sedan, four-door sedan, and station wagon.
+The Chevy II was introduced by Chevrolet in 1962 as a compact car to compete with the Ford Falcon and other small cars that were gaining popularity at the time.
+It was designed to be a more affordable and practical alternative to Chevrolet's larger models.
+The Chevy II was available in a variety of body styles, including a two-door sedan, four-door sedan, and station wagon.

 What does SS stand for on a Nova?